techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 8. set.add(new Apple());
 9. }
 10. }

-    a.
-Compiler error.
+A. Compiler error.

-    b.
-An exception is thrown at line 6.
+B. An exception is thrown at line 6.

-    c.
-An exception is thrown at line 7.
+C. An exception is thrown at line 7.

-    d.
-An exception is thrown at line 8. e.
+D. An exception is thrown at line 8. e.
 No exception is thrown.
 f.

-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: